- About Volunteer Expo

 - Latest News

 That’s why we are organising a programme full of expert speakers and inspiring sessions to get you feeling energised, ready to change lives and take action.
+Sessions will be in a range of formats, including soapbox talks and Q&A sessions.

 Whether you’re passionate about a certain area of volunteering, or have never volunteered before – there will be something to peak your interest.